fossar/nix-phps/README.md

 This is a repository of Nix package expressions for old versions of PHP.

+> [!CAUTION]
+> Do not use versions other than the [currently supported ones](https://www.php.net/supported-versions.php) for public facing services.
+The older versions contain many security vulnerabilities and we do not have resources to backport security fixes.
+They are provided for development purposes only.

+> [!WARNING]
-> **Warning:** backwards compatibility is not guaranteed, pin this repo if you want to avoid breakage.
+> Backwards compatibility is not guaranteed, pin this repo if you want to avoid breakage.

 ## Why?